sokolhessnerlab/rcs/README.md

 - Basic analyses (e.g. calculating means, looking at correlations and linear mixed effects regressions) is done with [rcsBasicAnalysis.Rmd](./analysis/rcsBasicAnalysis.Rmd).
 - Modeling scripts (forthcoming...)

-For more details on these scripts, go to this [README.md](./analysis/README.md)
+For more details on these scripts and THE DATA, go to this [README.md](./analysis/README.md)